openl2m/openl2m/docs/api/api_search.rst

 =================

 This endpoint can be used to find a device and it's group membership.
-You will need to know the OpenL2M device name for this call.
+You will need to know the OpenL2M device name or hostname for this call.
-Note this same info can be found in the 'menu' API call, only then you receive all devices your token is allowed to access.
+Note this same info can be found in the 'menu' API call, only then you receive all devices your token allows to access.

 Here is an example of calls to the "*search*" endpoint.
 This returns switch and group information: